jeremypagley/theusual-admin-native/ios/Pods/ExpoKit/README.md

 The iOS standalone app script has two actions, `build` and `configure`. `build` creates an archive or a simulator build of the Expo iOS workspace. `configure` accepts a path to an existing archive and modifies all its configuration files so that it will run as a standalone Expo experience rather than as the Expo client app.

 Here are the steps to build a standalone iOS app:
-- Publish your experience from `XDE` or `exp`.
-Note the published url.
+- Publish your experience with Expo CLI.
+Note the published URL.
 - `cd tools-public`.
 - `gulp ios-shell-app --action build --type [simulator or archive] --configuration [Debug or Release]`
 - The resulting archive will be created at `../shellAppBase-[type]`.